SonarMonkey/ephemera.nexus/content/blog/site-update-1.md

 ## We're Online

-After a bit more tweaking, the site is fully up.
-It even has some fancy buttons, and is incorporated into the (partially complete) BRUH ZONE webring!
+After a bit more tweaking, the **EPHEMERA NEXUS** is fully up.
+It even has some fancy buttons, and is incorporated into the (partially complete) **BRUH ZONE** webring!

 Overall, I'm very happy with how things are going so far.
 In the past, I've used pre-made theme packages, but I think that took some of the potential joy out of site-crafting.
 The layout you see here is almost entirely handwritten by me!